projectcalico/calico/master/getting-started/rkt/tutorials/basic.md

 title: Calico networking with rkt
 ---

 This tutorial describes how to set up a Calico cluster in a pure rkt environment using CNI with Calico specific network and IPAM drivers.

-Using the Calico CNI plugin, the required network setup and configuration for networking containers using Calico is handled automatically as part of the standard network and container lifecycle.
-Provided the network is created using the Calico driver, creating a container using that network will automatically add the container to the Calico network, creating all necessary Calico configuration and setting up the interface and routes in the container accordingly.

-The Calico IPAM driver must be used in addition to the the Calico network driver.
-This provides IP address management using the configured Calico IP Pools as address pools for the container, preferentially selecting sub-blocks of IPs for a particular host.

 ## 1. Environment setup